Seven (Poco album)

 Seven is the sixth studio album (seventh overall) by American country rock band Poco.
 It is the first album they made after leader Richie Furay left the band.
 The front cover was designed by Phil Hartman.
-On this album the group experimented with a harder rock sound on some of the tunes.
+On this album the group experimented with a harder rock sound on some of the tracks.

 Release history

 In addition to the conventional 2-channel stereo version the album was also released in a 4- channel quadraphonic edition on LP and on 8-track tape in 1974.
 The quad LP release was encoded with the SQ matrix system.

 The album was reissued in the UK on the Super Audio CD format in 2018 by Dutton Vocalion.
 This edition is a 2-albums-on-1-disc compilation which also contains the followup 1974 Poco album Cantamos.
 The Dutton Vocalion release contains the complete stereo and quad mixes of both albums.